jocelynmutso/documentation-test/src/markdown/000_basic_operations/003_adding_items.md

 Using the 'Add Item' button at the bottom left corner of a group will create a new item within that particular group.
 See example below:

-Click the 'Add Item' button within the group.

 ![Add new item](basicoperations/add-item.png)